 5. Your call-to-action is flaccid, uninspiring or nonexistent.

-Let’s try that same closing loop, one mo’ again:
+Let’s try that same closing loop, once again.
+And this time, with feeling.

 We’ve got 500 savvy + devoted entrepreneurs attending our conference, in May. (ooh!)
 We’ll be featuring 10 sponsors, and spotlighting each of ‘em with a mega-watt bulb — with an onstage banner, a featured spot in our newsletter, and lots of social media love. (aah!)